luiz00martins/ccpt/README.md

 ccpt uninstall <packageid>
 ```

-This uninstalles the package with the given ID and all packages that depend on said package.
+This uninstalls the package with the given ID and all packages that depend on said package.

 *The Output should look something like this:*
 <br><img